akulakov/mangotrac/README.md

 Most of the views are using staff_member_required() decorator, you can change or remove the decorator as needed for each view.

+Email notifications will be sent to: issue creator and owner; if owner is changed, email will be sent to both old and new owner.

 Settings
 ===============================================================================================